Top 100 Universities in the UK 2026 (Full List)

 Bangor University

 Bangor University has many achievements, including high rankings, research excellence, and teaching quality.
-85% of its research is rated as world-leading or internationally excellent in the REF2021.
+85% of its research is rated as world-leading or internationally excellent in the 2021 Research Excellence Framework (REF).

 University of South Wales

-USW has achieved many major accomplishments, including being recognized for its research, teaching, and sustainability.
-About 81% of USW’s research impact was considered world-leading or internationally excellent in 2021.
+USW has achieved many major accomplishments, including being recognised for its research, teaching, and sustainability.
+In 2021, approximately 81% of USW’s research impact was considered world-leading or internationally excellent.
 It keeps ranking at the top of major ranking platforms every year.

 Aberystwyth University

-Aberystwyth ranks highly in student satisfaction surveys and is recognized for its teaching quality.
-98% of Aberystwyth’s research was identified as being of an internationally recognized standard in 2021.
+Aberystwyth ranks highly in student satisfaction surveys and is recognised for its teaching quality.
+98% of Aberystwyth’s research was identified as being of an internationally recognised standard in 2021.

 Top Universities in Northern Ireland